Concordia-Wisconsin-Ann-Arbor/BusinessAnalytics/README.md

 https://medium.com/@msalmon00/analysis-of-web-scraped-job-data-to-predict-relative-salaries-c7237954184a
 https://towardsdatascience.com/geocode-with-python-161ec1e62b89

-# The following software is required for this tutorial:
+# The following software is required if you want to replicate this tutorial:
 1. Python via Google Colab (free account available)
 2. DataRobot has a trial version available at https://www.datarobot.com/trial/
 3. Tableau has a trial version available at https://www.tableau.com/trial/tableau-software